Lut99/rubies-diary/src/curse_of_strahd/session_1.md

 The band ask for a volunteer.
 Tweed, the only one standing, is chosen, and fails to play along.
 Luckily, FranXin hands him a lyre, which he fails to play as well.

 Then a dark stranger enters the room with a message, and hands it to Aurellia and her companion.
-The letter reads: _"Sae some whore,"_ but more poetic.
+The letter reads: _"Save some whore,"_ but more poetic.
 It is written by <u>the mayor of Barovia</u>.

 Tweed and FranXin join, and they take a muddy path to Barovia, after a sceptical challenge from the male mage to Tweed.
 But then they encounter a thick mist.
 As they go through it becomes cold, and emerge in a Wintery Barovia.